OlivierLaflamme/Auditing-Vulnerabilities/CSRF/CSRF.md

-### CSRF (Cross-site request forgery) AKA one click attack / session riding, CSRF / XSRF.
+### CSRF (Cross-site request forgery) / one click attack / session riding, CSRF / XSRF.

 #### That this all about?
 CSRF (Cross-site request forgery) cross-site request forgery: also known as "One Click Attack"